Increment and Decrement Operators in Python

 python increment counter

-Decrement operator in Python
+Decrement Operator in Python

 Similarly, to decrement a variable in Python, we can use the subtraction assignment operator (-=).
 This operator subtracts the value on the right-hand side from the variable on the left-hand side.